whiskyechobravo/kerko/docs/config-params.md

 - `"collection"`: Use a Zotero collection as source.
 - `"item_type"`: Use the item type as source.
+- `"language"`: Use item Language field as source.
 - `"link"`: Use item URL field as source.
 - `"tag"`: Use Zotero tags as source.
 - `"year"`: Use the item year field as source.